jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

         _copy(master_fd, master_read, stdin_read)
 ```

 It then calls the `_copy()` method which is the most complicated part.
-The parent Python process calls `select()` on stdin (fd 0, connected to the original PTY follower shown in red in the diagram) and on the new PTY leader fd.
+The parent Python process calls `select()` on stdin (fd 0, connected to the original pty follower shown in red in the diagram) and on the new pty leader fd.
 The parent process becomes responsible for passing data between the two.
 This part is complicated so let's examine both incoming and outgoing data.

 ### Incoming

 ![incoming](/images/2025-10-02-pty-explained/incoming.png)

 The parent process invokes the `stdin_read` callback on incoming data from `stdin`.
 By default, it runs `os.read(fd, 1024)`.
-The data returned from `stdin_read` is then written to the PTY leader (`/dev/ptmx` on MacOS), which gets piped to the new PTY follower (in this case `/dev/tty002`).
+The data returned from `stdin_read` is then written to the pty leader (`/dev/ptmx` on MacOS), which gets piped to the new pty follower (in this case `/dev/tty002`).

 This may seem overly complicated, but it makes sense when we understand how it handles `SIGINT`.
 In a scenario where we run `pty.spawn()`, when we press `CTRL-C` in the terminal we probably intend to send the `SIGINT` to the child process.
-Because we set the line discipline of the original PTY follower (in this case /dev/tty001, connected to stdin) to `raw` mode, the parent Python process doesn't receive `SIGINT` from the kernel.
-Instead, the `\x03` data (ASCII for CTRL-C) is read by `stdin_read` to be passed to the 2nd pair of PTYs.
-When the new PTY follower (`/dev/tty002`) receives the `\x03`, the kernel instead sends `SIGINT` to the child process as expected.
+Because we set the line discipline of the original pty follower (in this case `/dev/tty001`, connected to stdin) to `raw` mode, the parent Python process doesn't receive `SIGINT` from the kernel.
+Instead, the `\x03` data (ASCII for CTRL-C) is read by `stdin_read` to be passed to the 2nd pair of ptys.
+When the new pty follower (`/dev/tty002`) receives the `\x03`, the kernel instead sends `SIGINT` to the child process as expected.

 This [python gist](https://gist.github.com/jumbosushi/035e8ee8e8f4e11956a4a0cac678eee8) walks through this exact `SIGINT` scenario.
 It does the following:
 - Set up signal handler for `SIGINT`